|

 of IQ tests scores for different populations

-over the past sixty years, James R. Flynn discovered
+over the past sixty years, James R. Flynn

-that IQ scores increased from one generation
+discovered that IQ scores increased from one

-for which data existed (Flynn, 1994).
-This interesting
+countries for which data existed (Flynn,

-phenomena has been called "the Flynn Effect."
+called "the Flynn Effect."
+Many of the

-Many of the questions about why this
+questions about why this effect

-effect occurs have not yet been answered by
+occurs have not yet been answered by

 researchers.
-This site attempts to explain the
+This site attempts to explain

-you to understand the Flynn Effect.
-It also
+better help you to understand the Flynn

-provides references for further inquiry.
+further inquiry.

 More on the Flynn Effect